SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

     ![SalesOrder and SalesOrderItems](./images-dsp_modeling_2-create-relationships/DS_Import_Tables.png)

-5. With the data tables in your modelling interface, you are now ready to create the relevant associations and deploy your E/R model
+5. With the data tables in your modelling interface, you are now ready to create the relevant associations and deploy your E/R model.

 ### Adjust Semantic Types